Beef up your home security system with the best Arlo cameras

-With so many options, you may get overwhelmed when trying to find the best Arlo cameras.
+With so many options, you may get overwhelmed finding the best Arlo cameras.
 While many of Arlo's best cameras have traditionally been pretty expensive, the company now offers plenty of options for every budget.
-With consistent updates and some of the best features, you would be hard-pressed to find a better option.
-With that being said, the Arlo Pro 4 is our favorite camera thanks to having almost all of the bells and whistles one could want, to the point that it's one of the best smart home security systems overall.
+With consistent updates and some of the greatest features, you'd be hard-pressed to find a better option.
+With that said, the Arlo Pro 4 is our favorite camera thanks to having almost all of the bells and whistles one could want, to the point that it's one of the best smart home security systems overall.

-- Best overall Arlo camera: Arlo Pro 4
+- Best overall Arlo camera: Arlo Pro 4 Spotlight Camera

 - Best Arlo camera to start with: Arlo Essential

-- Best Arlo camera with 4K: Arlo Ultra 2
+- Best Arlo camera with 4K: Arlo Ultra 2 Spotlight Camera

 - Best indoor Arlo camera: Arlo Essential Indoor

-- Best Arlo camera for the outdoors: Arlo Pro 3 Floodlight
+- Best Arlo camera for the outdoors: Arlo Pro 3 Floodlight 2K Camera

-- Best Arlo camera for parents: Arlo Q
+- Best Arlo camera for parents: Arlo Q Wired Security Camera

 Best overall Arlo camera — Arlo Pro 4

-The Arlo Pro 4 has become our pick for the best Arlo Camera thanks to its improvements over its predecessor, the Pro 3.
-The Pro 4 sports 2K video recording with HDR, allowing users to zoom in on objects and take clearer pictures whenever needed.
-Plus, there is Color Night Vision, so you can view night recordings in color without relying on the traditional black and white video.
+The Arlo Pro 4 became our pick for the best Arlo Camera, thanks to its improvements over the Pro 3.
+The Pro 4 sports 2K video recording with HDR, allowing users to zoom in on objects and take clearer pictures.
+There is Color Night Vision, so you can view night recordings in color without relying on the traditional black and white video.

-With the Pro 4, you can set the camera up either inside or outside, providing extra versatility to keep your home protected from potential burglaries.
-With the built-in microphones and speakers, you can take advantage of the two-way audio functionality.
+With the Pro 4, you can set the camera up either inside or outside, providing extra versatility to protect your home from potential burglaries.
+With the built-in microphones and speakers, you can use the two-way audio functionality.
 Additionally, you get a 12x digital zoom, multiple resolutions for recording, and a battery that is touted to last up to 6 months on a single charge.

-Quite a few features are included with the Pro 4, such as personalized notifications, advanced motion detection, and customized activity zones, with one caveat.
-You will need to sign up for Arlo Smart after the three-month trial has concluded, and this can be a bit pricey over the life of your ownership.
+Quite a few features come with the Pro 4, such as personalized notifications, advanced motion detection, and customized activity zones, with one caveat.
+After the three-month trial has concluded, you will need to sign up for Arlo Smart, which can be a bit pricey over the life of your ownership.

 Pros: